duanemck/dotnet-opencover/README.md

   --opencover-mergeresults    (Default: true) Merge multiple runs into the same
                               results file

+  --opencover-options         (Default: ) Any other options you'd like passed into OpenCover

   --verbose                   (Default: false) Log more verbose details of
                               whats happening